novalagung/novalagung/README.md

   <!-- <a href="https://www.codementor.io/@novalagung" target="_blank"><img src="https://avatars3.githubusercontent.com/u/7525092?s=280&v=4" height="30"></a>-->
 </p>

-A remote-based engineering manager and technical architect with 11 years of experience in engineering management, architecture design, microservices, and programming.
+A seasoned remote-based engineering leader and practitioner with experience and expertise in engineering management, architecture design, microservices, cybersecurity, and programming.
 I'm currently serving as CTO at a healthcare startup based in Silicon Valley.

 I created a lot of cool projects, my creations are used by Fortune 500, Big 4 accounting firms, and many more.
 However, due to the nature of my work, I can't showcase it publicly, sorry folks 🙌